Baby Care Division

 Strategy in brief

-We offer our customers a broad Swiss-made product range of high-quality food for babies and children.
-We also support our partners with services such as sales and marketing training, as requested.
-The Baby Care Division is international in structure and is planning further growth in Asia, the Middle East, Africa and Latin America.
-In the medium term, we want to move closer to the consumer in the value chain with our own brands in selected markets.
-We are optimising our production capacity and expanding it in line with demand.
-Pharmalys Laboratories SA markets premium infant formula and other products under the Primalac and Swisslac brands.
+We offer our customers a broad range of high-quality, Swiss-made food products for infants and children.
+We also support our partners with services such as sales and marketing training upon request.
+The Baby Care Division has an international presence and it plans to grow its business in Asia, the Middle East, Africa and Latin America.
+In selected markets, we are seeking to get closer to the end consumer in the value chain with our in-house brands Primalac, Swisslac and Bimbosan.
+To achieve this, we are investing in the market presence of our own brands.

-Milk products for pregnant women, infants and young children (made in Switzerland).
+Milk products for pregnant women, infants and young children and cereals (made in Switzerland).